 Plummer Man Pleads Guilty to Aggravated Assault

-COEUR D&RSQUO;ALENE—Joseph L. James, 30, of Plummer, Idaho, pleaded guilty today in federal court to assault resulting in serious bodily injury, U.S. Attorney Wendy J. Olson announced.
-James was indicted by a federal grand jury in Coeur d’Alene on November 20, 2013.
+COEUR D’ALENE—Desmond J. Seyler, 26, of Plummer, Idaho, pleaded guilty on August 12, 2014 to assault resulting in serious bodily injury, U.S. Attorney Wendy J. Olson announced.
+Seyler was indicted by a federal grand Jury in Coeur d’Alene on June 7, 2014.

 The charge of assault resulting in serious bodily injury is punishable by up to 10 years in prison, a maximum fine of $250,000, and up to three years of supervised release.

-James is scheduled to be sentenced on April 29, 2014, before U.S. District Judge Edward J. Lodge at the federal courthouse in Coeur d’Alene.
+Sentencing is set for November 4, 2014, before Chief U.S. District Judge B. Lynn Winmill at the federal courthouse in Coeur d’Alene.

-This case was jointly investigated by Coeur D’Alene Tribal Police and the Federal Bureau of Investigation.
+The case was investigated by the Coeur d’Alene Tribal Police and the Federal Bureau of Investigation.